-Heel spur (also called plantar fasciitis, bone spur or calcaneal spur) is a very nasty foot injury that can be very hard to get rid of.
-Fortunately there are many treatments, some of which have a high success-rate (like stretching or the Strassburg Sock).
-Heel-spur.info attempts to discuss every available treatment.
-Some of these treatments can be applied at home, for others you should seek the assistance of a podiatrist or chiropodist.
+Heel spur (also called plantar fasciitis, bone spur or calcaneal spur) is a nasty foot injury that can be hard to get rid of.
+Luckily there are many treatments.
+Some of which have a high success-rate (like stretching or the Strassburg Sock).
+This site attempts to discuss every available treatment.
+You can apply some of these treatments can at home, for others you should seek the help of a podiatrist or chiropodist.

-We describe a total of 22 different treatments here, divided into 3 sections: Self-aid, Therapist and Alternative.
-Hopefully one of these will get you back on your feet again!
+We describe 22 different treatments here, divided into 3 sections: Self-aid, Therapist and Alternative.
+We hope one of these will get you back on your feet again!

 When you suffer from plantar fasciitis, the heel hurts.
 Previously, it was thought that heel spur is an inflammation under the heel close to the attachment of the plantar fascia, which runs from the heel to the forefoot.
 The current opinion is that the pain in the heel is caused by damage to the collagen fibers of the fascia.

-In short: most people with heel pain suffer from plantar fasciitis, which is often (though not necessarily) accompanied by a calcaneal spur.
-As the complaints will be the same in both cases (as is the treatment), from now on, we will only refer to heel spur, as this is the most common term for this injury.
+In short: most people with heel pain suffer from plantar fasciitis, which is often (but not always) accompanied by a calcaneal spur.
+Complaints and treatment are the same in both cases.

 This X-ray image shows a clearly visible spur.
-This actually is quite an extreme example.
+The image is quite an extreme example.
 Most patients have a much less prominent spur.
 In some patients, no spur is even found, while people without heel pain often do have a spur.

 Basically heel spur is a stress injury similar to a tennis elbow, caused by too much tension or weight on the tendon, which creates a pulling force where the tendon is attached to the heel.
 Actual overload like running or jumping can cause this.

-Also wearing wrong shoes is a major factor contributing to heel spur and plantar fasciitis.
-Especially in cheap shoes often not enough care is being put in creating a good footbed, causing an incorrect stance of the feet and body.
+Also wearing wrong shoes is a factor contributing to heel spur and plantar fasciitis.
+Especially cheap shoes often lack a good footbed, causing an incorrect stance of the feet and body.

-There are however quite a few other reasons why you could develop a heel spur injury.
+There are many other reasons why you could develop a heel spur injury.
 To sum up these and some other causes:

 - Overload through sports, especially sports involving running long distances, jumping, or sports where sudden movements can occurr.
 Sports that are potentialy more